opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

   You can use this command to add multiple capabilities.
 Each value should be used ',' separated. e.g. --process-cap-add-permitted CAP_FOWNER,CAP_FSETID

+**--process-cap-drop**=[]
+  Drop Linux capabilities to all 5 capability sets.
+  You can use this command to drop multiple capabilities.
+Each value should be used ',' separated. e.g. --process-cap-drop CAP_FOWNER,CAP_FSETID

 **--process-cap-drop-all**=true|false
   Drop all Linux capabilities
   This option conflicts with other cap options, as --process-cap-*.